PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Very-late normalization prune-aware summary characterization

+The next selected unit is the three-statement very-late Gather/constant-fold/Cast/normalization evidence boundary.
+It snapshots tensor count, runs the existing four-result ordered owner, and applies the existing strict prune-aware normalizer.
+The summary is unconsumed.

+The focused contract fixes the current representation, exact prune expression, raw wrapper retention, affine post-Add predecessor, and dynamic-Reshape successor.
+One strict xfail requires `run_very_late_gather_constant_normalization_summary(context)`.

+Sequential validation under core-only `uv` completed with `40 passed, 1 xfailed in 1.34s` across the new characterization and related very-late normalization, absolute-final normalization/attention, late input repair, and store contracts.
+The sole expected failure is the unimplemented summary owner.

+Commit and push this characterization separately.
+At resume, implement only the prune-aware owner and direct late site, retain the raw lowerer wrapper, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.